-Possessions: Quarterstaff, pouch of 1d3 special spores.
+Talents (Dedicated Hero): Healing Knack.
+Possessions: Quarterstaff, pouch of 1d3 special "zombie" spores.

 Treasure: The shaman guards a small cache of interesting items that the plantmen consider "holy artifacts".
-Amid a collection of unexceptional skulls and bones, polished rocks and tiny bits of colored glass, the cache contains a language translator (no cell), a folded up pamphlet (actually a pre-war visitor's guide to the downtown area of the city; this identifies the exact location of the police station, stadium, industrial quarter, city library, and city shelters), a negation grenade, and three fully charged power clips.
+Amid a collection of unexceptional skulls and bones, polished rocks and tiny bits of colored glass, the cache contains a language translator (no cell), a folded up pamphlet (actually a pre-war visitor's guide to this particular section of the Bakersfield dome complex; it identifies the exact location of the police station, stadium, industrial quarter, city library, and city shelters), a negation grenade, and three fully charged power clips.

-In addition, the shaman cultivates his own specially-bred fungi growths in the back part of the old building, in darkness, which he uses as medicine and drugs for the tribe; a variety of black lichen (equivalent to four doses of antitoxin, to be eaten), a nauseating greenish fungal slime (equivalent to ten doses of hercurin, to be boiled into a broth and drunk), large bone white toadstools (equivalent to two doses of juju salve, to be eaten - poisonous if ingested by humans and humanoid mutants; DC 16, initial 1d6 Str, secondary 1d6 Str), and a variety of small colorful toadstools (equivalent to six doses of juju salves, also to be eaten).
-Do not tell the PCs the effects of the fungus, as they should be forced to experiment with the stuff!
+In addition, the shaman cultivates his own specially-bred fungi growths in the back part of the old building, in darkness, which he uses as medicine and drugs for the tribe; a variety of black lichen (equivalent to four doses of antitoxin, to be eaten), a nauseating greenish fungal slime (equivalent to ten doses of hercurin, to be boiled into a broth and drunk), large bone white toadstools (each heals 1d4 points of damage when eaten - poisonous if ingested by non-plant creatures; DC 16, initial 1d6 Str, secondary 1d6 Str), and a variety of small colorful toadstools (these heals 1d4 points of damage when eaten by any creature; there are six doses in all).

+Don't tell the PCs the effects of each fungus, as they should be forced to experiment with the stuff!